jdutel42/pDC-Antiviral-Splicing/README.md

 ### GO Diagram

 According to the [Gene Ontology Consortium](https://geneontology.org/) “The Gene Ontology (GO) describes our knowledge of the biological domain with respect to three aspects: Molecular Function, Cellular Component, Biological Process”.
 GO applied to our data could be an excellent method to see if the sequencing and genes expressed in our dataset assess well the biology of pDC cells.
-To achieve this, for one of the replicate files, we have taken gene counts output by STAR, sort genes by their abundance and we have compiled in a list the first 50.000 most expressed gene ID.
-After that, we have used [GOrilla](https://cbl-gorilla.cs.technion.ac.il/), a web application capable of translating genes ID into GO terms and identified enriched GO terms in this list.
+To achieve this, for one of the replicate files, we have taken gene counts output by STAR, sorted genes by their abundance and we have compiled in a list the first 50.000 most expressed gene ID.
+After that, we have used [GOrilla](https://cbl-gorilla.cs.technion.ac.il/), a web application capable of translating gene ID into GO terms and identify enriched GO terms in this list.
 GOrilla outputs a graph that sums up the biology process, molecular functions and cellular component, captured by the sequencing.
 To run GOrilla we have indicated that the organism species is “Homo Sapiens”, the gene ID list is a “Single ranked list of genes”, that we wanted to see “All” ontology with P-value not higher than 10⁻³.

-Here is the full GO diagram :
+Here is the full GO diagram:
 ![img/GO_diagram_full.png.png](img/GO_diagram_full.png)

-Here are some zoom of GO diagram :
+Here are some zoom of GO diagram:
 ![img/Go_diagram_zoom1.png](img/Go_diagram_zoom1.png)
 ![img/Go_diagram_zoom2.png](img/Go_diagram_zoom2.png)
 ![img/Go_diagram_zoom3.png](img/Go_diagram_zoom3.png)

-We can see that most parts of the diagram represent immune process.
-As a matter of fact, we can found some Gene Ontology corresponding to "regulation of type 1 interferon production", "activation of innate immune response", "cytokine-mediated signaling pathway", "immune response-regulating cell surface receptor signaling pathway"
+We can see that most parts of the diagram represent the immune process.
+As a matter of fact, we can find some Gene Ontology corresponding to "regulation of type 1 interferon production", "activation of innate immune response", "cytokine-mediated signaling pathway", "immune response-regulating cell surface receptor signaling pathway"...
 These terms tend to refer to functions found in pDC (type 1 interferon signaling and cytokine signaling)

 This GO diagram comforts us with the idea that reads sequenced seems to be representative and reflect well the biology of pDC.
 We don't see here a bias in our dataset.